projectara/greybus-spec/source/control.rst

     they will use.
 The source sends the highest version of the control protocol it supports.
-The destination responds with its own version, or if that is higher than what was sent it responds with (and thereafter uses) the source interface’s version.
+The destination responds with its own version, or if that is higher than what was sent it responds with (and thereafter uses) the source interface's version.
 The SVC uses the version found in the response.
 If each of two interfaces simultaneously initiates a handshake with the other, the one with the lower device id will proceed; the interface with the higher